UFOMelkor/DkplusCrud/docs/form-handling.md

 ## BindFormHandler

-The first solutions is the ‘zf2-way’ of doing form hydration.
+The first solutions is the ‘zf2-way’ of form handling.
 The form will do the most staff and you need to inject the hydrator into the form.

 ## FactoryFormHandler